Agents

 Importing agents:

-Since Jarvix is flexible, you can use any .md agent files that you can find online or even non .md if you do two things:
+Since Wazear is flexible, you can use any .md agent files that you can find online or even non .md if you follow these instructions:

 Go back to the welcome page